Here are the Container Vs. VM differences. The pros, cons explained for Containers and VMs.

 - Virtual machines boot is slow.

-- Moving the software workloads to the cloud is a bit hard in VM technology.
+- Moving the software workloads to the cloud is hard in VM technology.

 - Security maintenance is laborious, as you need to take care of all the VMs.